 Road Hazard Protection

 When you buy a new tire from a tire shop, you will likely be offered a road hazard warranty.
 A road hazard is something that causes a tire to fail when driving on a maintained road.
 Examples of road hazards include nail punctures or an impact that causes tire breakage.
-The cost may come out to $20–$30 per tire on average.
+The cost may be $20 to $30 per tire on average.

 If you frequently drive on roads where you see a lot of debris, road hazard protection could make sense for you.
 Many manufacturers have mileage limits on road hazard protection or limit the coverage to the first full year of ownership.